sudo-daemon/Libre-Image-Writer/README.md

 ALL, and I repeat ALL, contributions are welcome.
 If you know how to code, perhaps you could make the code more efficient, fix a bug, develop new logic for the script.
 If you don't know how to code, maybe you could tell others about this, maybe you could make art for our cover image, maybe *you could just use it*.

-Even if it's a very insignificant one, I welcome and apprectiate all contributions.
+Even if it's a very insignificant one, I welcome and appreciate all contributions.

 <h2> Future objectives</h2>